 Alma Braathen never married, but from 1941 onwards she shared an apartment with her friend and colleague Karin Schultz, who was a radio critic, an author and an astronomer.
 In 1952 she adopted a 13-year-old settler boy from Tärna in Västerbotten.

 Alma Braathen died in Sundsvall in 1967.
-She is buried at the Skog cemetery in Stockholm.
+She is buried at The Woodland Cemetery in Stockholm.
 The funeral announcement included a poem she had written:

 Disperse my ashes in the wheel tracks, where carriages rumble past, obliterate everything I was, the new rain will come gently and the day will dawn.